Skip to content

 Second rise: in a banneton

-1. After 2 h 30, pour the dough onto a floured work surface.
+1. Pour the dough onto a floured work surface.
 To avoid damaging the dough and deflating it, use a dough scraper.
 Fold all sides of the dough toward the center, and turn it over (so that the seam-side is down).
 Gently cup the dough, pulling and twisting until it forms a tight skin with surface tension on the outside of the dough ball.
 Place the dough in a floured banneton, cover with a wrap, and let rest in the refrigerator for 12–13 hours.

 Bake